A night at Brisbane's theatres

 Located in Sunnybank, SunPAC is the southside's top performing arts and cultural centre, featuring everything from ballads to comedy.

 The Seven Hills Hub is a key spot for southside creatives.
-For younger creatives, the venue houses Backbone, a youth arts organization supporting experimental thinkers.
+For younger creatives, the venue houses Backbone, a youth arts organisation supporting experimental thinkers.

 Anywhere Festival (annual)

 Expect the unexpected at the annual Anywhere Festival, where gyms, reservoirs, and backyards transform into unique performance spaces.
 Launched in 2011 as Brisbane's version of a fringe festival, it offers exciting storytelling across the city.
-Past performances have featured poetry in lighthouses, circus acts in driveways, music in backyards, storytelling on ferries, theatre in hedge mazes, and musicals in airplanes!
+Past performances have included poetry in lighthouses, circus acts in driveways, music in backyards, and storytelling on ferries.
+They’ve also featured theatre in hedge mazes and musicals in airplanes!

 More to see and do in Brisbane